CP asymmetry from the effect of the isospin symmetry breaking during B-meson decay: Calculation process and Analysis of CP asymmetry

 \subsection{CP asymmetry analysis of the $\bar B_d^{0}\rightarrow (\rho^0,\omega,\phi \rightarrow \pi^{+}\pi^{-})\bar K^{0}$ decay process}

-In the above amplitude analysis, we investigated the impact of vector meson resonance effects on decay processes.
+The above amplitude analysis investigates the impact of vector meson resonance effects on decay processes.
 During the decay process, vector meson resonances can induce the generation of strong phases.
-In CP asymmetry diagrams, different vector meson resonances can be observed to have varying effects on the CP asymmetry of decay processes.
+Different vector meson resonances can be observed to have varying effects on the CP asymmetry of decay processes.
+Investigating the resonance effect of vector mesons not only yields valuable physical insights into intermediate mesons in multi-body decay processes, but also presents a novel avenue for future experimental inquiries into CP asymmetry.
 Currently, there is no experimental data available on the $\bar B_d^{0}\rightarrow (\rho^0,\omega,\phi \rightarrow \pi^{+}\pi^{-})\bar K^{0}$ decay process.
-Studying the vector meson resonance effect not only provides rich physical information to explore the energy-momentum relationship in multi-body decay processes, but also offers a new approach for future experimental investigations of CP asymmetry values and intermediate mesons in $\bar B_d^{0}\rightarrow (\rho^0,\omega,\phi \rightarrow \pi^{+}\pi^{-})\bar K^{0}$ decay processes.
-We present the amplitude form of the $\bar B_{d}^{0}\rightarrow (\rho^0,\omega,\phi \rightarrow \pi^{+}\pi^{-})\bar K^{0}$ decay process under the PQCD framework.
+We present the amplitude formulation of the $\bar B_{d}^{0}\rightarrow (\rho^0,\omega,\phi \rightarrow \pi^{+}\pi^{-})\bar K^{0}$ decay process within the framework of PQCD.
+The three-body amplitude corresponding to diagram (a) of Fig. 1 can be expressed as follows:

+In Fig. 1, diagram (h) depicts the decay of $\rho^0$ meson into the pair of $\pi^{+}\pi^{-}$ mesons via the $\omega$ resonance, indicated by a black dot.
+Diagram (e) is similar to diagram (h), except for the decay of $\rho^0$ meson through the $\phi$ resonance.
+The amplitudes associated with diagram (h) and (e) of Fig. 1 can be expressed as follows: